The Insurance Institute for Highway Safety (IIHS) supports the use of roundabouts

 crashes, the Federal Highway Administration recommends that roundabouts

-be considered when new intersections are being constructed or exiting
+be considered when new intersections are being constructed or existing

 ones are being improved on federally funded highways.